ahuggel/pentomino/README.md

 ## Algorithm and design

-The program uses a somewhat optimized (see below) brute-force approach, which is implemented as a straighforward recursive algorithm, to find all solutions.
+The program uses a somewhat optimized (see below) trial-and-error approach, which is implemented as a straighforward recursive algorithm, to find all solutions.
 It consists of a game board and a list of pieces.
 Each piece has a list of all the positions where it can be placed on the board, and a pointer to its current position in that list.
-Positions and the game board are implemented as arrays of 6 integers each, and individual bits in these integer arrays are set to occupy basic squares.
+Each position and the game board are implemented as just an eight byte unsigned integer, and individual bits are set to mark basic squares as occupied.
 The go() function is called 1,277,173 times while the program finds all solutions.

 ```c
 /********************************************************/